 No doubt to ward off additional questions about cost, Sabadosa told Amanor, “The legislation, however, only impacts public universities that already have health services on campus where they perform OB-GYN appointments, so it does not require universities to make upfront capital investment.
 It’s really the cost of the [abortifacient] medication

-Say NO to extremism and state-sponsored irresponsibility towards our most vulnerable citizens.
-Sign the petition now and contact your legislator to oppose the "R.O.E."
+Sign our petition below and contact your legislator to oppose the "R.O.E."
 Act.

 National news has been focused on Virginia's promotion of infanticide.
 Or on New York, where Governor Cuomo just signed extremist legislation to increase abortions in his state.